 The Long Paddock is a Queensland Government initiative that has provided climate and pasture information to the grazing community since 1995.
 With over 16,000 visits per month (on average), the site provides access to rainfall and pasture outlooks and decision support tools to support land management decision making and planning for land holders, education, consultants and extension officers.

 In Australian bushlore, the national stock route network is euphemistically called the "long paddock" given its geographic extent - "the longest paddock in the world".
-In times of severe drought, some graziers go droving, moving animal herds long distances along stock routes, sometimes across state boundaries, to keep their livestock supplied with pasture.
+In times of severe drought, some graziers take to droving to keep their livestock supplied with pasture, moving their livestock long distances along stock routes, sometimes across state boundaries.
 So "going on the long paddock" is an Australian way of mitigating drought risk, a unique adventure in its own right, and known for meeting with new people along the way.
-The Long Paddock website is operated by the Science Delivery Division of the Department of Science, Information Technology and Innovation (DSITI) with support from the Department of Agriculture and Fisheries.
-For more information, please go to the DSITI web site.
+The Long Paddock website is operated by the Science Division of the Department of Environment and Science (DES) with support from the Department of Agriculture and Fisheries (DAF).
+For more information, please go to the DES web site.